nikolalsvk/blog/content/blog/gentle-guide-to-get-started-with-tmux/index.md

 ## Starting tmux

-We can start tmux by using the `tmux` command in our terminal to see what its all about.
+We can start tmux by using the `tmux` command in our terminal to see what it's all about.
 After that, you can see that everything stayed the same, except the green line at the bottom.
 What happened here is that we connected to a tmux server as a client. tmux runs a server on a specific PID in the background, and when we type `tmux` we run the server automatically.

 So we are connected to the tmux server from a session named 0, as you can see in the `[0]` portion of the screen.
 So tmux acts as sort of a layover of the standard terminal session.
 Let's have a look at what you get when you enter a tmux session: